10 common breastfeeding questions

 9. How long does it take to get your period after having a baby?

-Moms who choose not to breastfeed can expect Aunt Flo to return six to eight weeks after baby is born.
-But for breastfeeding moms, especially those who are exclusively breastfeeding, your period may not come back until breastfeeding stops.
-One thing to note: even if your period has not returned, it is still possible to get pregnant while breastfeeding.
+Parents who choose not to breastfeed can expect their cycle to return six to eight weeks after baby is born.
+But for breastfeeding parents, especially those who are exclusively breastfeeding, your period may not resume for several months, or until breastfeeding concludes.
+One thing to note: Even if your period has not returned, it is still possible to get pregnant while breastfeeding.
 That’s because ovulation precedes menstruation during your monthly cycle.
-Once it’s safe for sex (often four to six weeks postpartum with vaginal delivery), be sure to talk with your doctor about birth control options that are safe for breastfeeding moms—unless you’re ready for another baby!
+Once it’s safe for sex (typically four to six weeks postpartum with vaginal delivery), be sure to talk with your doctor about birth control options that are safe while breastfeeding — unless you’re ready for another baby!

 It’s normal to have a “slacker boob,” or one that produces less milk than the other breast.
-Sometimes, babies have a breast preference or moms have a more comfortable position when breastfeeding or using a breast pump on one side.
-This is usually nothing to worry about—and as long as you and your little one are comfortable, nothing needs to change.
+Sometimes, babies have a breast preference, or parents have a more comfortable position when breastfeeding or using a breast pump on one side.
+This is usually nothing to worry about — and as long as you and your little one are comfortable and your baby is gaining weight appropriately, nothing needs to change.

-For more answers to common breastfeeding questions and for one-on-one support, make an appointment with a certified lactation consultant through the Lactation Network.
+For more answers to common breastfeeding questions and for one-on-one support, request a consultation with an International Board Certified Lactation Consultant (IBCLC) through The Lactation Network.
 Our IBCLCs are here to provide accurate, helpful information and support to breastfeeding families.
 We’ll handle the insurance billing process so you can get the care you deserve with no hassle.

 We’re here for you, every step of the way.
 We work with your insurance to provide in-home, in-office, or telehealth visits with an IBCLC.